Dianthus armeria (Deptford Pink)

 The calyx surrounding flower forms a slender, green tube 3/8 to ¾ inch long with 5 thread-like lobes.
 Around the base are several linear bracts that often extend beyond the flower.
 The calyx and bracts are covered in short hairs.

 Leaves and stems:

 Leaves are up to 3 inches long and 1/8 inch wide, toothless, finely hairy around the edges especially near the base, tapering to a blunt or pointed tip, bulging at the leaf node where a pair of opposite leaves join the stem, often with fine white hairs covering the node.
-Stems are green, slender and stiff, mostly hairless except at the leaf nodes and near the flowers.
+Stems are green, slender and stiff, often branched in the upper stem, mostly hairless except at the leaf nodes and near the flowers.

 Please visit our sponsors

-- invasives Deptford Pink, Common St. Johns-wort and Grecian Foxglove
+- Deptford Pink with Common St. Johns-wort and Grecian Foxglove

 - more flowers

 Photos by K. Chayka taken near Stillwater in Washington County.
-Photos courtesy Peter M. Dziuk taken in Washington and Anoka counties.
+Photos by Peter M. Dziuk taken in Washington and Anoka counties.